csiro-fair/marimba/docs/pipeline.md

 ### What Is a Marimba Pipeline?

-A Marimba Pipeline is a modular component that defines the processing logic for data from a specific instrument or multi-instrument system.
+A Marimba Pipeline is a Python file that defines the processing logic for data from a specific instrument or multi-instrument system.
 It is executed from within the context of a Marimba Project and interacts with the core Marimba system to perform tasks such as importing data, processing them, and packaging the final datasets.

 Marimba Pipelines inherit from the Marimba `BasePipeline` class and must implement the specific methods that define their behavior.
 This design provides several key advantages:

-- **Modularity**: Pipelines can be developed, tested, and maintained independently.
+- **Modularity**: Pipelines can be developed, tested, and maintained independently
-- **Reusability**: Pipelines can be shared and reused across different projects.
+- **Reusability**: Pipelines can be shared and reused across different projects
-- **Customization**: Each Pipeline can be tailored to handle the unique requirements of different instruments and data sources.
+- **Customization**: Each Pipeline can be tailored to handle the unique requirements of different instruments and data sources

 ### Pipeline Components

-Understanding the structure and components of a Marimba Pipeline is essential for its successful implementation.
+Understanding the structure and components of a Marimba Pipeline is essential for successful implementation.
 All custom Pipelines must inherit from the [BasePipeline](https://github.com/csiro-fair/marimba/blob/docs/user-and-developer-docs/marimba/core/pipeline.py) class provided by Marimba.
-The `BasePipeline` class defines the interface that your Pipeline must implement, including methods for importing, processing, and packaging data:
+The `BasePipeline` class defines the interface that your Pipeline must implement,
+including:

 - `get_pipeline_config_schema()`:
   - This method returns a dictionary schema that users will be prompted to complete when adding a new Marimba